TeamREPENTOGON/REPENTOGON/docs/docs/Game.md

 ___
 ### GetTargetColorModifier () {: aria-label='Functions' }
 #### [ColorModifier](ColorModifier.md) GetTargetColorModifier ( ) {: .copyable aria-label='Functions' }
+Returns the target ColorModifier.
 If currently lerping between two [ColorModifier](ColorModifier.md) states, returns the target state.
-Is otherwise the same as [GetCurrentColorModifier](Game.md#getcurrentcolormodifier).
+It is otherwise the same as [GetCurrentColorModifier](Game.md#getcurrentcolormodifier).

 ___
 ### IsErased () {: aria-label='Functions' }
 #### boolean IsErased ( [Entity](Entity.md) Entity ) {: .copyable aria-label='Functions' }
 #### boolean IsErased ( int Type, int Variant = -1, int SubType = -1 ) {: .copyable aria-label='Functions' }
 Checks if an entity was erased.

 ___
 ### IsGreedBoss () {: aria-label='Functions' }
 #### boolean IsGreedBoss ( ) {: .copyable aria-label='Functions' }
+Returns `true` if the next or current wave is a boss wave.
+Returns `false` otherwise or if not in Greed Mode.

 ___
 ### IsGreedFinalBoss () {: aria-label='Functions' }
 #### boolean IsGreedFinalBoss ( ) {: .copyable aria-label='Functions' }
+Returns `true` if the next or current wave is the optional "nightmare" wave.
+Returns `false` otherwise or if not in Greed Mode.

 ___
 ### IsHardMode () {: aria-label='Functions' }